spothero/dbt_demo/README.md

 2. Clone this repo

 3. Configure your profile

+**Requirements:** Redshift user with write access to target schema(s).
+For the sake of running this demo, you can specifiy the same schema for dev & prod use cases within your config (below).

 > When you invoke dbt from the CLI, dbt parses your `dbt_project.yml` for the name of the profile to use to connect to your data warehouse.
 >